 Benign or malignant tumours of the nose & paranasal sinuses.
 The commonest malignancy is squamous cell carcinoma & benign tumour is inverted papilloma.

-Maxillary Defect Classifications
+Maxillary Classifications

 Cordeiro classification describes 4 defects based on the number of walls, palate and orbital resection.
 It guides reconstruction options.